Between Sheets and Words

 And when Rafael took her hand, leading her back to the living room where the lamp’s light cast dancing shadows on the walls and the wind still howled outside, she knew the conversation they needed to have wouldn’t be made of words alone.

-The rain beat against the windows like impatient fingers as Clara followed Rafael to the worn linen sofa, where the amber glow of the lamp drew golden halos over the dark wood of the coffee table.
+The rain beat against the windows like impatient fingers, insistent, as Clara followed Rafael to the worn linen sofa, where the amber lamplight drew golden halos over the dark wood of the coffee table.
 The coffee, now nearly cold, gave off an earthy aroma that mingled with the scent of sea salt and damp skin—a fragrance she knew too well, one that reminded her of nights when sweat and salt blurred between rumpled sheets.
-He took off his soaked coat, letting it fall over the arm of the sofa with a muffled sound, and for a moment, Clara was hypnotized by the way his white shirt, clinging to his torso, outlined the muscles she had once traced with her lips.
+He took off his soaked coat, letting it fall over the sofa arm with a muffled sound, and for a moment, Clara was hypnotized by the way his white shirt, clinging to his torso, outlined the muscles she had once traced with her lips.

 — You’re trembling — Rafael murmured, his voice low, almost swallowed by the wind’s roar.

-She crossed her arms, as if that could contain the shiver that had nothing to do with the cold. — It’s just the shock of seeing you here.
+She crossed her arms, as if that could contain the tremor that didn’t come from the cold. — It’s just the shock of seeing you here.
 After months.

-— Was it pride, then? — She lifted her chin, though her voice came out less steady than she intended.
+— Was it pride, then? — She lifted her chin, but her voice came out less steady than she intended.

 Rafael let out a short, humorless laugh. — Pride, fear, shame...
 Take your pick. — He approached slowly, as if she were a skittish animal that might bolt at any moment. — But now I’m here.
 And I’m not leaving without telling you what I should have said that night, when you threw my things onto the sidewalk.

-Clara’s chest tightened.
+Clara felt her chest tighten.
 She remembered that night with painful clarity: the fine rain, the scent of wet earth, the crushed cardboard boxes underfoot as he shouted something she refused to hear.
 But what hurt most wasn’t the words—it was the silence that followed.
-The emptiness of waking up alone, realizing that for the first time in years, there would be no one to steal the blankets or leave a wet towel on the bed.
+The emptiness of waking up alone, realizing that for the first time in years, there would be no one to steal the blanket or leave a wet towel on the bed.

 — I’m listening — she said at last, retreating to the armchair beside the unlit fireplace.
 She needed space.
-She needed something solid between them.
+Something solid between them.

 Rafael didn’t sit.
-He stood with his hands in his pockets, his shoulders tense beneath the damp fabric. — I messed up, Clara.
+He stood with his hands in his jeans pockets, his shoulders tense beneath the damp fabric. — I was wrong, Clara.
 Not just with you, but with myself.
-I spent years believing professional success was the only thing that mattered, that if I worked hard enough, the rest... — He hesitated, searching for the words. — The rest would fall into place.
-But then you left, and suddenly I realized I had no one to show my projects to, no one to laugh at my terrible jokes about beams and masonry.
-No one to remind me that I’m not just a name on a brass plaque.
+I spent years believing professional success was the only thing that mattered, that if I dedicated myself enough, the rest... — He hesitated, searching for words. — The rest would fall into place.
+But then you left, and suddenly I realized I had no one left to show my projects to, no one to laugh at my terrible jokes about beams and masonry.
+No one to remind me I’m not just a name on a bronze plaque.

 She looked away, focusing on the imaginary flames of the fireplace. — You had your family.
 Your friends.